-A student who fails the overall cumulative assessment for a module (the minimum pass mark is 50%) or fails to submit any must pass components, will have their performance reviewed at the next exam board (module review board) and may be allowed to resubmit one or more items of assessment within 3 months of the module completion date.
+This means a student who fails the overall cumulative assessment for a module, will have their performance reviewed at the next exam board (module review board) and may be allowed to resubmit one or more items of assessment within 3 months of the module completion date.

-The marks gained for any individual module through reassessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award; the actual mark achieved through re-assessment will be the mark recorded on the transcript except where the re-sit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
+The marks gained for any individual module through reassessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award, except where the re-sit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
+The actual mark achieved through re-assessment will be the mark recorded on the transcript.
 The results of any resubmission attempts will be ratified at the next Module Review Board.
-If resubmission is unsuccessful, or the student fails to resubmit in the invited period, this will be reviewed at exam board and the student will fail the module and progress will be decided.
-In most cases the student will be able to retake the module assessments on one further occasion, usually next time the module runs.
+If resubmission is unsuccessful, or the student fails to resubmit in the invited period, the student will fail the module and their programme of study will be terminated.